Skip to main content

 • Do you offer emergency or after-hours service?

 Yes.
 The after-hours line is (925) 999-4095.
 We prioritize commercial ice and refrigeration emergencies, like a bar or kitchen going down during a Friday rush.
 Residential after-hours calls are booked at the dispatcher’s discretion based on the issue.
-Standard hours are Monday through Sunday, same-day where we can.
+Standard hours are Monday through Sunday, same or next-day where we can.

 • Who actually shows up to the job?